Alango172/Operating-System/README.md

 The second assignment is about thread programming.

-The third assignment is about File system operations.
+The third assignment is about FAT12 file system operations.